 PVC piping is one of the versatile types of plastic piping.
-PVC pipes are in use for many years servicing a lot of applications in various market sectors.
+PVC pipes have been in use for many years servicing a lot of applications in various market sectors.
 These pipes are made out of a material which is known as polyvinyl chloride.
-PVC pipes possess good strength and highly durable with very good corrosion resistance properties.
-They are economical, robust, and comes in various sizes with a range of pipe fittings.
-They can be used for both warm or cold water applications.
+PVC pipes possess good strength and are highly durable with very good corrosion resistance properties.
+They are economical, robust, and come in various sizes with a range of pipe fittings.
+They can be used for both warm and cold water applications.
 PVC piping is easily available in the market.
-In the water distribution and sanitary applications, PVC piping accounts for more than 60% of the market share.
+In water distribution and sanitary applications, PVC piping accounts for more than 60% of the market share.
 Fig. 1 shows a typical application of PVC Piping in Building Services.

 What is PVC Pipe used for?